 This all leaves me wondering whether the simvastatin (40mg) I am taking to lower my LDL cholesterol levels may be helping my MS or hindering it.
 That's a question which cannot be answered at this time.
 Fingers crossed that it is helping to lower my "bad" cholesterol at least. :)

 The research studies have been too small to get good statistical data regarding the use of statin medications as add-on therapies or disease-modifiers in multiple sclerosis.
 Hopefully larger trials will be carried out in an attempt to answer relevant questions.
 In the meantime, we know that statins were well-tolerated and safe in patients who were on interferon therapies.
 That's good news.

-High Blood Cholesterol: What You Need To Know (pdf) by NHLBI
+SOURCES: High Blood Cholesterol: What You Need To Know (pdf) by NHLBI

 Lock, Christopher.
 "Are "statins" beneficial or harmful in multiple sclerosis?"
 Neurology 2008;71:e54-e56.